marked-gil/tasks-master-react/TESTING.md

 ## Responsiveness

-The responsiveness of this application has been testing on the **Chrome Developer tools**, and **Safari Responsive Design Mode**.
+The responsiveness of this application has been testing on the **Chrome Developer tools**.
 And this site was designed to be responsive down to the smallest screen of **320px**.
 * Chrome Developer Tools
   ![Galaxy S5](readme/responsiveness/chrome-galaxyS5.png)
   ![iphone12 Pro](readme/responsiveness/chrome-iphone12pro.png)
-* Safari Responsive Design Mode